stakezone/nmonpolkadot/README.md

 Testing heartbeat alarm: In the config section of the script set `heartbeatoffset` to a high negative value like -1000, then a false alarm should get triggered before heartbeat-after-height.

+### New

+More options for logfile management (option 1 or 2 recommended use with Zabbix)

 ### Issues

 The js-api requests are slow, some differentials might be slightly inaccurate.

+If suppression of error messages is preferred, start like `./nmon.sh 2> /dev/null`.